aajonusnet/aajonusnet/md/QNA/Q&A Of November 1, 2009.md

 A: He was trained medically to believe that.
 Smallpox...
 How many people got a smallpox vaccine?
 That was the first vaccine, only vaccine I was forced to get until 1958.
 That was the big money maker of all vaccines since 1890...
 What was it?
 1889?
 They've been making that smallpox vaccine for a very, very long time.

-Q: I was going to say that there's a lot of German doctors right now, particularly Dr. Kammerer, who's been talking about German new medicine, who is scientifically proving there is no such thing as a virus, and that everything they're calling a virus under a microscope is not.
+Q: I was going to say that there's a lot of German doctors right now, particularly Dr. Hamer, who's been talking about German new medicine, who is scientifically proving there is no such thing as a virus, and that everything they're calling a virus under a microscope is not.
 And I think you'd find that very interesting, and you too, Michael.

 A: Well, you can label anything anything, but they've labeled certain substances that have a particular molecular structure as virus.
 So it's okay, call them what you want.
 But what they are is they are enzymatic activity.
 They are proteins that are formed in certain structures that cause dissolution, that cause fragmentation of particles, of cells.
 When I use solvent, a lot of people say, well, if I use muriatic acid and pour it in, it's going to make a soup and a mush.
 Viruses don't work like a mush, like muriatic acid.
 So I had to stop using that analysis.
 It acts like any enzyme in the intestines.
-It fractionates, it takes things apart without making much of them.
+It fractionates, it takes things apart without making mush of them.
 And when the virus does that, it's just a certain kind of molecular structure, pattern of proteins, that causes a fractionation of certain substances.
 Their waste products are with it, the value of the RNA and DNA of that particular tissue that's being dissolved.
 There's nothing to do with contagion.
 You can put that in somebody, you can put it on the tissue, you can put it in their mouth, you can put it on their mucous membranes, and they won't get it.
 Many animal experiments are doing that.
 But when it's injected into the body, yes, then that solvent starts working to disassemble the cellular structure of that animal's body upon injection.
 So, did that woman ever get a smallpox vaccine when she was a kid?

 Q: I don't know.